2018/04/07 19:45 , Author: House Solution

 Last but not least.
 Taking into account different factors like environment, facilities, and crowdedness, the most important factor in Cairo is distance.
 Cairo city is huge.
 According to Wikipedia, it is the 15th city of the world and a home for more than 20 million people.
 This results in a day-long traffic jam, and the metros very crowded.
 So when you are choosing your neighborhood, a very important thing is that you are living close to your job.

 When you have chosen your neighborhood, you need to start thinking about an apartment.
 The easiest way is to rent a furnished apartment.
 When you want to stay for a longer period of time, you can also choose to furnish your residence by yourself.
 In the best areas, there are cheaper and very expensive apartments for rent.
 The cheap apartments are commonly outdated and bad maintained.

 When you are ok with a lower living standard, such an apartment can be a good choice.
 These flats can be found easily on Facebook, using Facebook groups.

-The better apartments, are generally only found when contacting a real estate company.
+The better apartments are generally only found when contacting a real estate company.
 When you are dealing with a real estate company, you need to know a few things.
-An owner from an apartment, can go to more than one brokerage office to ask him to find a tenant.
-The agent who connects a tenant to the owner, gets the commission.
+An owner from an apartment can go to more than one brokerage office to ask him to find a tenant.
+The agent who connects a tenant to the owner gets the commission.
 So real estate companies can be aggressive, trying to be faster than their competitors.
 Make sure this does not influence your decision.
 Second, make sure that you’ll find a proper company.
 Not all companies who are calling themselves real estate companies are professional.
-Take your time to check out the website and take your time to get into contact with them.
+Take your time to check out the website and take your time to get in contact with them.
 A professional company will have the best apartments for you available and will help you to find where you are looking for.

 I wish you all the best with your choice of stay.
 See you in Cairo!